-On Wednesday, September 3 @ 3:00 pm, Congressional Candidate Marilinda Garcia and Gubernatorial Candidate Andrew Hemingway will visit with New England College students to encourage engagement in the political process and answer common questions related to campaigning.
+On Wednesday, September 3 @ 3:00 pm, in the Lee Clement Ice Arena, Congressional Candidate Marilinda Garcia and Gubernatorial Candidate Andrew Hemingway will visit with New England College students to encourage engagement in the political process and answer common questions related to campaigning.
 Media are welcome to this event.

-On Thursday, September 4 @ 6:00 pm, NEC will host the NH State Senate District 15 Democratic Primary Debate between Kass Ardinger and Dan Feltes.
+On Thursday, September 4 @ 6:00 pm, in the Simon Center Great Room, NEC will host the NH State Senate District 15 Democratic Primary Debate between Kass Ardinger and Dan Feltes.
 Media are welcome to this event.

 “We’re thrilled to provide so many civic engagement opportunities to New England College students,” said Dr. Wayne Lesperance, Professor of Political Science at NEC and Director of the College’s Center for Civic Engagement.
 “Our campus is a perfect location for candidates and political leaders to meet young people and experience a true New England conversation.
 Everyone wins when they visit NEC.”